factory module¶

 TA-Lib¶

 Indicator factory also provides a class method IndicatorFactory.from_talib() that can be used to wrap any function from TA-Lib.
-It automatically fills all the neccessary information, such as input, parameter and output names.
+It automatically fills all the necessary information, such as input, parameter and output names.

 Stats¶